Children Matters

 Frequently Asked Questions

-Parental Responsibility definition in law: “All the rights, duties, powers, responsibilities and authority which by law a parent of a child has in relation to the child and his property”.
+Parental Responsibility is defined as “All the rights, duties, powers, responsibilities and authority which by law a parent of a child has in relation to the child and his property”.

 All mothers and most fathers have legal rights and responsibilities as a parent – known as ‘parental responsibility’.